 Nature Ways are routes planted with specific trees and shrubs to facilitate the movement of animals like birds and butterflies between two green spaces.
-These routes also connect areas of high biodiversity to urban communities, create immediate habitats and bring nature closer to residents.
-Besides enhancing the living environment, these green corridors help to create a greater appreciation of the rich biodiversity within our City in a Garden.
+These routes also connect areas of high biodiversity to urban communities, creates immediate habitats and bring nature closer to Singapore residents.
+Besides enhancing the living environment, these green corridors help create a greater appreciation of the rich biodiversity in our City in a Garden.

-Mid-canopy layer – existing roadside trees.
-These trees provide shelter and food for insectivorous as well as nectar-loving birds and butterfly species,.It is due to some of these trees being flowering species such as Cassia fistula and Tabebuia rosea.
+Canopy layer - existing roadside trees.
+These trees provide shelter and food for insectivorous as well as nectar-loving birds and butterfly species, as some of these trees are flowering species such as Cassia fistula and Tabebuia rosea.

 Understorey layer - smaller fruit-bearing trees.
-These trees produce small berries that are source of food for frugivorous or fruit-loving birds.
+These trees produce small berries that are food source for frugivorous or fruit-loving birds.
 Some of these trees are also host plants for butterflies.

 Currently, there are 18 Nature Ways in Singapore, stretching 80km in total (as of FY17).
-They connect areas of high biodiversity, such as the Western Catchment (SAFTI Live Firing Area), the Central Catchment Nature Reserve and the Bukit Timah Nature Reserve.
-By 2020, NParks aims to increase this to 180km.
+They connect areas of high biodiversity, such as the Western Catchment (SAFTI Live Firing Area), Central Catchment Nature Reserve and Bukit Timah Nature Reserve.
+By 2030, NParks aims to increase this to 180km.